Tuesday, April 9, 2013

 Hardly a day goes by where someone doesn't ask me or my colleagues:

-I'm currently shooting with a point and shoot and have decided to step up to a DSLR camera.
+I'm currently shooting with a point and shoot and have decided to step up to a DSLR or Mirrorless camera.
 What camera should I buy?

 This of course begs the question “what do you plan to do with the camera and what is your budget?”
 The usual answer goes something like this: